One Housing Group: Chief Executive Salary Survey 2020

 According to Inside Housing, the Chief Executive Officer Richard Hill had £211,364 total salary (salary £205,964 + bonus £0 + car allowance £5,400) for the fiscal year 2019/2020.
 This is a reduction of 6.9% compared to the previous fiscal year with a total salary of £226,936.

 Proposed partnership with Riverside Group

 On 24 June 2021 One Housing Group and Riverside Group announced their plan to form a new partnership.
 If confirmed, then One Housing Group would join Riverside Group as a subsidiary for two years only.
-This will allow One Housing Group to run as a separate entity, continuing the current business model while already consulting the parent Riverside Group on major decisions and slowly aligning and integrating the day to day running of One Housing Group to the needs and culture of Riverside Group.
-At the end of the twe year transition period, One Housing Group will then simply be dissolved.
+It was claimed that this would allow One Housing Group to run as a separate entity, continuing the current business model while already consulting the parent Riverside Group on major decisions and slowly aligning and integrating the day to day running of One Housing Group to the needs and culture of Riverside Group.
+At the end of the two year transition period, One Housing Group will then simply be dissolved.
 Housing stock will then belong to Riverside Group who will also manage the newly integrated properties.